Lead Pilot - Rotary

 - Exceptional problem-solving abilities, particularly in determining technological solutions for data and weather tracking.

-- Demonstrated comprehensive knowledge of risk management principles pertinent to flight operations.
+- Demonstrated expert knowledge of risk management principles as applied to flight operations.

-- The capacity to maintain focus on primary tasks while adapting focus as operational requirements change.
+- The capacity to maintain focus on primary tasks while adeptly shifting attention as operational demands require.

-- Superior communication and interpersonal skills to effectively interact with the Operations Manager, Line Pilots, Maintenance Manager, Unit Supervisors, TFOs, police aviation units, Transport Canada, and NavCanada.
+- Outstanding communication and interpersonal skills to effectively interact with diverse stakeholders, including the Operations Manager, Line Pilots, Maintenance Manager, Unit Supervisors, TFO, police aviation units, Transport Canada, and NavCanada.